davidrb/opqbox2/README.md

 Overview
 --------

+The mission of the Open Power Quality project is to design and implement open source hardware, software, and data for low cost, crowd-sourced power quality monitoring, storage, and analysis.
+For more details, please see our [home page](http://openpowerquality.org).

 This repository provides the proposed schematics for the second generation Open Power Quality metering device (OPQBox2).

 Currently, OPQBox2 is in the design stage.
-We are circulating its design now in order to solicit feedback and make improvements prior to layout.
+We are circulating the design to solicit feedback and make improvements prior to layout.
 We greatly appreciate your willingness to provide us with feedback.

 High level requirements
 -----------------------